alklaqea/module-1-challenge/README.md

 ***

 Binance uses blockchain technology and Dual Chain Architecture for its BNB token.
 "Binance Smart Chain is a blockchain network launched by Binance on September 2020.
 It is designed to be a high-performance blockchain that is compatible with the Ethereum Virtual Machine and supports smart contracts."
 Dual Chain Architecture was created to eliminate the flaws of the blockchain system.
-Binance sSmart Chain is built on proof of stake and dual chain architecture which allows it to provide faster transaction speeds and low transaction costs.
+Binance Smart Chain is built on proof of stake and dual chain architecture which allows it to provide faster transaction speeds and low transaction costs.

 ## Landscape